anthropics/hh-rlhf/README.md

 This repository provides access to:
 1. Human preference data about helpfulness and harmlessness
-2. Human generated red teaming data
+2. Human-generated red teaming data

 Each of these datasets are described further below.